How Much Does iWriter Pay? What You Can REALLY Earn on iWriter

 What is iWriter?

-iWriter connects prospective freelancers with clients who want articles completed.
-It is a hub for content creation with popular projects including:
+iWriter connects freelance writers with clients who want articles completed.
+It is a hub for content creation with popular projects, including:

 - Product descriptions